Wedding Photography at Arnos Vale Cemetery, Bristol

 Q. WHY GET MARRIED AT ARNOS VALE CEMETERY?

 A. The venue speaks for itself.
 With 45 acres of heritage woodland to explore and the best in Bristol’s Victorian architecture, you’d be hard-pressed to find a more beautiful and diverse wedding venue.
-Arnos Vale has 3 venues and you can mix and match them if you need more than one.
-There is a wide choice of food options, from a traditional sit-down meal, to buffets, picnics and even a hog roast!
+Arnos Vale has 3 venues; you can mix and match them if you need more than one.
+There is a wide choice of food options, from a traditional sit-down meal to buffets, picnics and even a hog roast!

 Q. HOW LONG BEFORE OUR WEDDING CEREMONY CAN WE GAIN ACCESS TO THE VENUE FOR PHOTOGRAPHY?

 A. The Underwood is accessible up to 3 hours before your wedding starts.
-For the other venues, discuss your requirements with the wedding coordinator.
+Discuss your requirements with the wedding coordinator for the other venues.

-Taken from the Spielman Centre’s steps: On the left side of the photo is the West Lodge, and you can see the Anglican Chapel on the right.
+This photo was taken from the Spielman Centre’s steps.
+The West Lodge is in the distance on the left side of the image, and the Anglican Chapel is on the right.

 Q. IS PHOTOGRAPHY ALLOWED OF OUR WEDDING VOWS?

-A. Yes – the Bristol registrars are very accommodating, presenting no restrictions as long as your photographer is not a distraction.
+A. Yes, the Bristol registrars are very accommodating, with no restrictions as long as your photographer is not a distraction.

 Q. IS CONFETTI ALLOWED AFTERWARDS FOR A NICE PHOTOGRAPHIC SEQUENCE?

-A. Confetti is allowed, and your wedding coordinator plays a key part in ensuring this all runs smoothly for the couple and their photographer.
+A. Confetti is allowed, and your wedding coordinator is vital in ensuring the couple and their photographer have a smooth experience.

 Q. WHAT IS THE LIGHT LIKE FOR PHOTOGRAPHY AT ARNOS VALE?

 A. The venue is very much geared towards the outdoors, so photography is primarily dictated by the weather and time of day.
-Your photographer will probably need to use a little fill-flash to counter shadows and dark areas inside the wedding spaces, but this depends on their style and the light outside.
+Your photographer will probably need a little fill-flash to counter shadows and dark areas inside the wedding spaces, depending on their style and the light outside.

 The interior of the Anglican Chapel, as the guests are seated for the couple’s entrance and the wedding breakfast.

 The bride walks between the tables as she enters the chapel.
-The groom is just in front of her (they did enter together!)
+The groom is just in front of her.

-At the start of the meal, I capture some shots of guests seated.
-This is a fun one as this pair spot me about to photograph their wine pouring…
+At the meal’s start, I capture some shots of guests seated.
+This is a fun one, as this pair spots me about to photograph their wine pouring.

 The top table is beneath the large leaded windows at the front of the room – a spectacular spot for some great photography of the speeches later.